 To sum it up, Bundy was an average student who got into law school despite his poor LSAT scores and then dropped out.
 There was nothing remarkable about his foray into the world of law.

-Bundy’s crimes were careless.
-They were not the acts of a genius.
+Ted Bundy’s crimes were careless.
+They were not the acts of a genius with a high IQ.

 He even introduced himself to women using his real name.

 No, you did not misread that.
 This supposed “genius” introduced himself to his victims as “Ted”.
-Furthermore, he kept trying even after multiple women had refused his fake requests for help.
+Furthermore, he kept trying, even after multiple women had turned down his fake requests for help.

 Consequently, when police issued details about the suspect, four separate people called in to report Ted Bundy’s name.

 Unfortunately, police back then weren’t as knowledgeable about serial killers.
-As a result, they discarded these tips on the basis that Bundy was a law student with no criminal record.
+As a result, they ignored these tips because Bundy was a law student with no criminal record.

 Debra Jean Kent.